dampcardboard/ross_02/wiki/session_titles.md

 ## Session Titles

-Ross comes up with these! 🌟
+Ross comes up with the titles and we come up with the arc names! 🌟

-Ordered by session number:
+### Arc One

 1. The End of Perfection
 2. Shards of Adventure